wazo-platform/wazo-doc/source/administration/phonebook.rst

 Displayed field
 ---------------

-The field to display on reverse lookups the field named *reverse* on the *Mapped fields* list.
+You have now to define which field should be used to display the result.
+This is done by defining a mapping between the field named *reverse* on the *Mapped fields* list and a database field.

 Examples::

    reverse => phonebook.society
+   or
    reverse => phonebook.fullname

 The first example would show the contact's company name on the caller ID name, the second would